Skip Navigation

 TAMUG Graduate Student Awards

 TAMUG faculty mentors may nominate master’s thesis option and doctoral graduate students for competitive graduate student awards.
-Two types of awards are available: merit and diversity.
+Two awards are available: 1 year and 2 year.
 Students granted a Graduate Student Award will receive

 • A paid graduate research assistantship for the duration of the fellowship